 It will help you relax and drift off, but it doesn’t work well to engage you with deep sleep, and it will either prevent or shorten your time spent in REM sleep.

 So now that you’ve structured your day to set the stage for getting to sleep, you’re actually at the stage where you make that big transition!

 For this crucial part of the process of falling asleep, we will take you through several different techniques.
 These will start in the environment you sleep in and end in practical steps you can take when you’re in bed that will help you quiet your mind and fall into sleep.

-You can take supplements at any point in your day for a variety of different reasons.
+You can take stress supplements at any point in your day for a variety of different reasons.
 Whether you need to reduce tension and increase focus in the middle of a workday, or you're trying to wind down.
-The active natural botanical ingredients provide stress support for multiple systems and can have a powerful effect on your overall health.
+The active natural botanical ingredients provide vitamins for stress support for multiple systems and can have a powerful effect on your overall health.

 When it comes to getting a good night's sleep, supplements with soothing botanicals like chamomile and calming amino acids like L-theanine can be powerful tools to help relax your mind.
 We have worked very hard to bring the highest quality supplements to our Calm & Unwind capsules.

 Our Calm capsule uses a powerful mix of active ingredients like ashwagandha, lemon balm, Relora®, and more to increase your chances of feeling relaxed and naturally falling asleep.

 Now, if you’ve never heard of the concept of sleep hygiene, you may be thinking that all you’re going to read is about the benefits of taking a nice hot shower before sleep.
 While this is truly a part of practicing sleep hygiene, it is more than physical cleanliness.